-Students will submit a one-page outline of their thesis project (essentially, the abstract and specific aims of their project) along with a one-page outline (abstract and specific aims) of their Written Preliminary Exam Proposal to the DGS.
-The deadline for submission of these two outlines is January 15, 2007.
+Students will submit a one-page outline of their thesis project (essentially, the abstract and specific aims of their project) along with an outline (abstract and specific aims) of their Written Preliminary Exam Proposal to the DGS.
+The recommended date for submission of these two outlines is January 15, 2005.
+The absolute deadline for submission is February 15, 2005.
 The Student Review Committee must approve (or disapprove) of the topic for the Written and will strive to return their decision to you within 48 hrs.
-The major criteria for approval will be that the Written topic falls within the areas represented by the MCDB&G faculty and that it not be a thinly disguised version of the student's thesis topic (More specific guidelines may be added.)
+The major criteria for approval will be that the Written topic falls within the areas represented by the MCDB&G faculty and that it not be a thinly disguised version of the student's thesis topic.